samypr100/setup-dev-drive/README.md

 #### `drive-path`

-The path to the Dev Drive VHDX file, defaults to the relative path `dev_drive.vhdx`.
+The path to the dev drive VHDX file, defaults to the relative path `dev_drive.vhdx`.

 When a relative path is provided, it will be relative to `C:\`, `D:\` or the default workspace drive letter on the runner.
 Hence, `dev_drive.vhdx` will likely resolve to